giorgiokito/WAI/README.md

 ## Root WAI information

-Simple Information about wai schema version used, and when the file was created.
+Information about wai schema version used, and when the file was created.

 ```yaml
 wai_version:      number       # WAI schema version, default to 1